-According to the federal indictment, Pillow, 55, was arrested during an FBI Sting into a public corruption investigation that involved Pillow.
+According to the federal indictment, federal agents arrested Pillow in a public corruption sting.

 The affidavit said on Monday, an FBI task force officer placed a glass pipe, similar to what narcotics are smoked in, and a partially opened red backpack containing $76,000, in 10 bundles of $7,600 each, in plain sight in an unattended rental car.